swarm-subnet/swarm/docs/validator.md

    Models are validated for security and authenticity before evaluation.

 5. **Docker evaluation**
-   Each model evaluated in isolated container on secret tasks.
+   Miner code runs in isolated Docker container serving RPC endpoint.
+PyBullet simulation and scoring execute on validator host for security.

 6. **Score normalization**
    Compute normalized score as weighted average across all challenge types.